This document is relevant to: Duet 2, Duet 3

 Connect the sensor to +3.3V and GND.
 Do not use 5V unless you use a bidirectional level shifter between the Duet and the DHT22.

-The one-wire bus used by the DHT sensor for data is sensitive to noise, so if you use unshielded cable it is very likely to pick up interference from any stepper motor cables that it runs close to.
+DHT sensors use the one-wire bus, which is sensitive to noise, so if you use unshielded cable it is very likely to pick up interference from any stepper motor cables that it runs close to.
 We recommend using shielded cable (stereo microphone cable should work), using the shield for the ground connection.

 Bare DHT sensors usually come with a pullup resistor of between 4k7 and 10k ohms.
 DHT sensors on a PCB, or encased and pre-wired, usually have the pullup resistor already fitted on the PCB.
 The pullup resistor goes between the signal line and 3.3V.